barbourakais/Ai-audio-chatbot/README.md

 - **Whisper settings**: Model size, language, confidence thresholds
 - **LLM settings**: Model, temperature, system prompt
 - **TTS settings**: Voice rate, volume, voice selection
+- **Vector Database**: ChromaDB settings and embedding model configuration

+## 🧠 Vector Database & Semantic Search

+The system now uses a sophisticated vector database (ChromaDB) with semantic search capabilities:

+### How It Works

+1. **Content Chunking**: The JSON content is parsed into semantically meaningful chunks
+2. **Embedding Generation**: Each chunk is converted to vector embeddings using sentence-transformers
+3. **Vector Storage**: Embeddings are stored in ChromaDB for fast retrieval
+4. **Semantic Search**: User queries are embedded and matched against stored vectors
+5. **Context-Aware Responses**: The most relevant chunks are provided to the LLM for accurate responses

+### Benefits

+- **More Accurate**: Semantic search finds relevant information even with different wordings
+- **Faster**: Vector similarity search is much faster than text matching
+- **Scalable**: Easy to add new content without changing the system
+- **Flexible**: Can handle variations in how users ask questions

+### Updating Content

+When you modify the `Ox4labs.json` file:

+1. **Press 'u'** in the application to update the knowledge base
+2. **Or restart** the application (it will auto-update if empty)
+3. **The system** will automatically re-embed and store the new content

 ## 🏢 ox4labs Integration